dasch-swiss/dsp-tools/docs/assets/0123-import-scripts/README.md

 ## Some extras
 ### Data cleaning with OpenRefine
 [**OpenRefine**](https://openrefine.org/) is a tool for working with messy data.
 Once downloaded and installed, it runs as a local server, accessed by your browser.
 So, all data remains on your own machine.
-Installation is quick and
-painless:
+If you work on a Mac and have Homebrew installed, you can simply type:
 ```
 brew install openrefine
 ```

-The potentials for the everyday work of the Client Services at DaSCH are twofold:
+The potentials for the everyday work of the Research Data Unit at DaSCH are twofold:
 1. Data cleaning (recommended): For this purpose, you can think of OpenRefine as a much better version of Excel.
 You can perform operations which would be very tiresome in Excel.
 2. Conversion to our dps-customised xml format for bulk upload (not recommended)